nicusX/etcd-terraform-ansible-aws-sample/README.md

 - `elb_name`: ELB Name.
 Can only contain characters valid for DNS names.
 Must be unique in the AWS Account (Default: "etcd")
 - `owner`: `Owner` tag added to all AWS resources.
 No functional use.
 It may become useful to filter your resources on AWS console if you are sharing the same AWS account with others.
 (Default: "ETCD").

-The easiest way to define these variables is creating a `terraform.tfvars` [variable file](https://www.terraform.io/docs/configuration/variables.html#variable-files) in `./terraform` directory and define all the variables.
-It will be picked automatically by Terraform.
+The easiest way to do it is creating a `terraform.tfvars` [variable file](https://www.terraform.io/docs/configuration/variables.html#variable-files) in `./terraform` directory.
+Terraform automatically includes this file.

-Sample `terraform.tfvars` variable file:
+Example of `terraform.tfvars` variable file:
 ```
 # Mandatory
 default_keypair_public_key = "ssh-rsa AAA...zzz"